Last Updated on December 2, 2024

 Analysis Paralysis & Investing

-Investors make all sorts of decisions, both large and small, very frequently.
+Investors make all sorts of decisions, both large and small, regularly.
 These decisions can range anywhere from deciding which sections of the news to read all the way to deciding which industry or company to analyze next.

-Because we live in the Information Age, we are constantly being flooded with information.
-Some of this information is useful, some of it is utter garbage – the onus rests on investors to filter out the good from the bad.
+Because we live in the Information Age, we are constantly being flooded with data, statistics, and other things to assess.
+Some of this information is useful, but some of it is utter garbage – the onus rests on investors to filter out the good from the bad.

-It can be argued that almost all the work investors do, such as personal study, poring over annual reports, and performing investment analysis, ultimately leads to an investment decision that needs to be made.
+The argument can even be made that all the work investors do, such as personal study, going over annual reports, and performing investment analysis, ultimately leads to a decision (or decisions) that needs to be made.

 Of course, not all decisions are equal – some require only a modicum of thought, whereas others may require lots of discussion and evaluation before a decision can be reached.
 Some decisions can be made right away, while some may take weeks to decide.